Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • contracts/**,

-• constitution.md — as needed, if it contains domain constraints for the incident pipeline.
+• constitution.md — if needed, when it records domain constraints of the incident pipeline.

-In branch protection settings, mark specifically the final spec_gate task as required.
+In branch protection settings, mark exactly the final task spec_gate as required.
 Otherwise, green unit tests will be able to bypass the semantic check.
-This scheme aligns with the SDD approach, where requirements, plan, and tasks become checkable layers rather than static text (GitHub Spec Kit).
+This scheme matches the SDD approach, in which requirements, plan, and tasks become checkable layers, not static text (GitHub Spec Kit).

 name: spec-ci